MasterGauthe/achlys/src/Readme.md

 # Documentation
 ## Disclamer

-For now the values from the sensors are random values but you can have the real ones by uncommenting the upper code line.
+For now the values from the sensors are random values but you can get the real ones by uncommenting the upper code line.

 ```erlang
 %[Temp] = pmod_nav:read(acc,[temp_out]),